superxz3r0/tp-link-archer-t2u-plus-kali/README.md

 sudo ./install-driver.sh
 ```

 During installation, you will be prompted to edit the driver options file.
 Make any necessary changes based on your requirements.
+If none, then type 'N'.

 Once the installation is complete, you will be prompted to reboot.
 Type `y` and press Enter to restart your system and apply the changes.